pranavmanivannan/librarian/README.md

 1) Call the `build` function for each exchange implementing the `Exchange` trait.
 This will create two tasks of the type `tokio::task::JoinHandle`.
 2) One of these tasks will subscribe the `Listener` for the exchange to all necessary endpoints and symbols.
 This task will also contain an `UnboundedReceiver` to send the parsed messages over a `mpsc::channel`.
 3) The other task will repeatedly poll an `UnboundedReceiver` for `DataPackets` and will send this data to a `Buffer` where it is sorted into multiple vectors depending on the type of data.
-4) Once a vector within a `Buffer` is full, the `Buffer` will send all data inside of this vector to InfluxDB and clear the vector, allowing for more messages to be stored.
+4) Once a `Buffer` is full, the `Buffer` will send all data inside to InfluxDB and clear itself, allowing for more messages to be stored.

 ## Implementation Details
 - Each exchange (Huobi, Binance, ByBit, etc.) should only have one corresponding exchange file implementing `Exchange`.
 - Each exchange should only have one listener with a websocket connection.
 All logic for multiple websocket endpoints and symbols should be handled when calling `connect`.
 Http polling is handled using a separate connection.
-- Additionally, each exchange only has one `Buffer`.
-These buffers can have multiple vectors within them for multiple endpoints, but no more than one buffer should exist per exchange.
+- Additionally, each exchange has multiple buffers.
+The current implementation requires 6 total buffers as we store 2 endpoints (market incremental and snapshot) per exchange.
+No more than one background task holding these buffers should exist per exchange.
 - In the case a websocket connection dies, the loop within the `tokio::task` will create a new websocket connection.
+This occurs by recreating the `WebSocketStream` connection and splitting it, rather than recreating the entire listener.

 ### Exchange
 The `Exchange` trait is used to build a comprehensive connection and storage loop per exchange.
 For exchanges such as Binance which may require multiple listeners (websocket for market incremental and http for snapshot data), a custom implementation of the exchange can be used instead.